 Lasner’s first book, High Life: Condo Living in the Suburban Century, which was awarded the 2013 Cummings Prize by the Vernacular Architecture Forum, examines the emergence and growth of co-owned multifamily housing – the co-op and condominium apartment, as well as the townhouse complex — as an alternative to single-family suburbia in the twentieth century.
 It was published in 2012 by Yale University Press.

-Lasner has also written for the Journal of the Society of Architectural Historians, the Journal of Urban History, Buildings & Landscapes, Planning Perspectives, the Journal of Architectural Education, caa.reviews, and Architectural Record as well as for several edited volumes, encyclopedias, and regional journals and websites.
+Lasner has also written for the Journal of the Society of Architectural Historians, Journal of Urban History, Buildings & Landscapes, Planning Perspectives, and the Journal of Architectural Education, as well as for several edited volumes, encyclopedias, and regional journals and websites.

 “Model Miami: Finding New Urban Paradigms for New American Cities,” review of Miami: Mistress of the Americas, by Jan Nijman; Miami Modern Metropolis: Paradise and Paradox in Midcentury Architecture and Planning, ed. by Allan T. Shulman; This is Our Land: Immigrants and Power in Miami, by Alex Stepick et. al.; and Saving South Beach, by M. Barron Stofik, Journal of Urban History 68, no. 6 (Nov.
 2012): 1121-27